charlottexlin/gacha-cats/README.md

 ###### 3 forms or AJAX interactions:
 1. [Form to rename a newly-rolled cat](src/views/gacha-roll.hbs)
 2. [Form to select a cat to enter battle](src/views/battle.hbs)
-3. [AJAX interaction - "feed" buttons](src/views/collection.hbs) and (src/public/javascripts/collection.js)
+3. [AJAX interaction - "feed fish" buttons](src/views/collection.hbs) and (src/public/javascripts/collection.js)
-Clicking on a cat card's "feed" button reduces player's fish count and increases that cat's HP, and displays this updated data on the page.
+Clicking on a cat card's "feed fish" button reduces player's fish count and increases that cat's HP, and displays this updated data on the page.
 This is implemented using Fetch to my own API [here](src/app.mjs).
 ###### 2 classes or higher-order functions
 1. [FighterProfile class](src/fighterProfile.mjs)
 2. [Use of map function to obtain cat roll probabilities](src/gacha.mjs)